Fire1Sky/Auxillery/Documentation.md

 ### Auxillery:GenerateRandomID()
 Uses HttpService to obtain a randomly generated ID

-Returns a string if HttpService is enabled, else it'll return nil.
+<ins>Returns a string if HttpService is enabled, else it'll return nil.</ins>

 ### Auxillery:NumberInRange()
 This method is used to check the distance between 2 numbers.